MythicalMAxX/CodeGrills-VinamraYadav/README.md

 # Pastebin Keyword Crawler

-A Python script that scrapes Pastebin's public archive for pastes containing keywords related to cryptocurrency or Telegram links.
+A Python application that scrapes Pastebin's public archive for pastes containing keywords related to cryptocurrency or Telegram links.

 ## Features

-- Scrapes the latest 30 pastes from Pastebin's archive
+- Scrapes the latest pastes from Pastebin's archive
 - Detects crypto-related keywords and Telegram links
 - Stores matching results in JSONL format
 - Implements rate limiting to avoid being blocked
 - Includes logging for tracking processed pastes
 - Optional multithreading support for faster processing
+- **NEW**: Web interface for easy configuration and result visualization

 ## Installation